-Bible, Ministry, Theology
+Requirements this course will fulfill: Bible, Ministry, Theology

 Foundations of Biblical Theology, Graduate Study Guide by James Hernando; Foundations of Biblical Theology Readings and Resource Materials; According to Plan: The Unfolding Revelation of God in the Bible by Graeme Goldsworthy; Christian Theology by Millard Erickson; Doing Theology in Today's World by J.D.
-Woodbridge.
-Optional: New Dictionary of Biblical Theology by T. Desmond Alexander; Holy Scriptures: Revelation, Inspiration & Interpretation in the Christian Foundations by Donald Bloesch; A Complete Foundation of Biblical Interpretation edited by D.S.
+Woodbridge; Foundations for Biblical Interpretation edited by D.S.
 Dockery; Shaping a Christian Worldview: The Foundations of Christian Higher Education edited by D.S.
 Dockery; Christian Apologetics: A Comprehensive Case for Biblical Faith by Douglas Groothius.